 The second option is to go with a local tour operator for a 5-day Overland Trek to Kaieteur, with a return to Georgetown by plane.
 I would have gladly done that, but I didn’t have the budget.
 They ask between 650 to 900 USD per person for this tour (depending on the tour operator), with a minimum of 3 persons.

 The DIY Overland Trek

 This is the option I have chosen for my own trip to Kaieteur Falls, and it was a beautiful adventure!
-If you don’t mind some preparation work, a bit of negotiation with boatmen and challenging jungle hiking, it is the option I recommend.
-It involves taking a minibus to the town of Mahdia, then take a boat on the Potaro River to a place called Tukeit, and finally hike up a hill in the jungle to reach Kaieteur Falls.
-I have written a complete guide and very detailed itinerary for this route.
-The boat ride is by far the most expensive ou can expect it to cost between 400 and 450 USD per person, for 2 persons (check the cost breakdown below for more details!).
+If you don’t mind some preparation work, a bit of negotiation with boatmen, and challenging jungle hiking, it is the option I recommend.
+It involves taking a minibus to the town of Mahdia, then taking a boat on the Potaro River to a place called Tukeit, and finally hiking up a hill in the jungle to reach Kaieteur Falls.
+I have written a complete guide and a very detailed itinerary for this route.
+The boat ride is by far the most expensive you can expect it to cost between 400 and 450 USD per person, for 2 persons (check the cost breakdown below for more details!).

 Something To Try: DIY Plane Tour

 There might be the 4th option of buying two plane tickets – Georgetown/Kaieteur Falls and Kaieteur Falls/Georgetown – on different dates and enjoying several days at the falls.
 This is something I might do for a second visit to Kaieteur, having already experienced the overland journey.

 The drawback of this option is that if you use tourist flights, the company will most likely charge you for two return flights (40 000 GYD each), making you pay for your empty seat after they leave you at the falls and when they come back to pick you up.